 Board of Directors nominees

-The ballot for the national Board of Directors election will be open January 22-February 5, 2020.
-Only designated voting representatives of OPTN members with voting privileges and member electors may cast a vote in the annual Board election.
-Designated voting representatives for each member organization and member individuals will receive emailed instructions for casting their vote from firstname.lastname@example.org no later than Monday, January 13, 2020.
+The following slate of nominees was approved in December by the Board of Directors for the annual Board election.
+The ballot for the national Board of Directors election will be open January 13-27, 2021.
+Only designated voting representatives of members with voting privileges and member electors may cast a vote in the annual Board election.
+Designated voting representatives for each member organization and member individuals will receive emailed instructions for casting their vote from email@example.com in January 2021.

 How are nominees selected for the Board of Directors?

-Anyone who wishes to serve on the Board of Directors must first apply by completing a Biography Form each cycle they wish to be considered.
+Anyone who wishes to serve on the Board of Directors must first apply by completing a Volunteer Interest Form each cycle they wish to be considered.
 Once your form is submitted, there are three ways to become a nominee to the Board:

 - Through your Regional Nominating Committee: Each OPTN Region’s Nominating Committee selects nominees to participate in a regional election for Associate Regional Councillor/Regional Councillor-Elect.
-Associate Councillors serve a two-year term to the MPSC before participating in the national membership election on a non-contested ballot position for Regional Councillor to the Board of Directors.
+Associate Councillors serve a two-year term to the MPSC before participating in the national membership election on an uncontested ballot position for Regional Councillor to the Board of Directors.

-- Via a Medical/Scientific Society: Five professional transplantation societies select nominees from their membership to participate in the national election on non-contested ballot positions.
+- Via a Medical/Scientific Society: Five professional transplantation societies select nominees from their membership to participate in the national election on uncontested ballot positions.

 - The American Society of Transplantation (AST)